Free, Confidential Zoom Room* at the District

 *Filters are in place on the equipment to restrict inappropriate use and any inappropriate use will result in denial of use.

 You might also benefit from the Digital Bridge Program, which offers free, one-on-one, telephone assistance or in-person visits at the District to help you gain an understanding of the general use of technology such as iphones, iPads, tablets, and some common applications such as FaceTime, Zoom meetings, and medical Telehealth calls.
-Learning about these communication opportunities can offer new ways to connect with friends and family during the closures, improve access to health services, and alleviate symptoms of isolation, loneliness and depression.
-Appointments are approximately 30 minutes long, and can be made by calling 805-388-1952, ext.
-100.
+Learning about these communication opportunities can offer new ways to connect with friends and family, improve access to health services, and alleviate symptoms of isolation, loneliness and depression.
+Appointments are approximately 30 minutes long, and can be made by calling 805-388-1952.